Learn to make this TenDon “tempura donburi” recipe

-Perhaps the most popular restaurant in Japan is known as Tenya and it has a branch in almost all of the Japanese prefectures.
+Perhaps the most popular restaurant in Japan is Tenya.
+It has a branch in almost all of the Japanese prefectures!

-When you plan to visit Japan, then include eating at a Ten Don restaurant in 1 of your itineraries, as this is a good way to experience and understand Japanese culture.
+When you plan to visit Japan, then include eating at a ten don restaurant in your itinerary, as this is a good way to experience and understand Japanese culture.

 If, however, you can’t visit Japan for any reason, then simply buy hontsuyu or mentsuyu sauce and enjoy it at home.